 Shares represented by properly executed proxies received by SDG&E prior to or at the Annual Meeting will be voted at the Annual Meeting in accordance with the instructions specified in each proxy.
-If no instructions are specified in a particular proxy, subject shares will be voted (i) "FOR" the election of the nominees of the Board of Directors for directorships, unless authority to vote is withheld as provided in the proxy, (ii) "FOR" approval of the Merger Agreement (defined below under "Item No. 2 - Formation of a Holding Company Structure--Plan of Implementation") and the proposed formation of a holding company structure for SDG&E, (iii) "FOR" the proposal to amend the 1986 Long-Term Incentive Plan (the "LTIP"), and (iv) "AGAINST" the shareholder proposal.
+If no instructions are specified in a particular proxy, subject shares will be voted (i) "FOR" the election of the nominees of the Board of Directors for directorships, unless authority to vote is withheld as provided in the proxy, (ii) "FOR" approval of the proposed formation of a holding company structure for SDG&E and a related agreement of merger, (iii) "FOR" the proposal to amend the 1986 Long-Term Incentive Plan (the "LTIP"), and (iv) "AGAINST" the shareholder proposal.
 In the event that any other matters properly come before the Annual Meeting, the holders of proxies solicited by the Board of Directors will vote on those matters in accordance with their judgment, and discretionary authority to do so is included in the proxy.